 Anatomical planes

-Human movement occurs within three primary anatomical planes, which divide the body into sections and help describe motion and exercise mechanics:
+Human movement occurs within three primary anatomical planes.
+These planes divide the body into sections and give you a consistent way to describe motion and exercise mechanics:

 Sagittal plane: Divides the body into left and right halves.
 Movements in this plane include flexion and extension, such as bicep curls, squats, and running.